On the Nature of Poetry

 Latin has the property that the endings of words tell us what English tells us with prepositions and word order.
-Hence, the words can be arranged for poetic effect, laying out the long and short syllables to the pattern.
+Hence, Latin words can be arranged almost any order for poetic effect.
 The first line literally reads

 arms-(of) man-(and) sing-(I), Troy-(of) who first from coast,